allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 tags: [tech, cache, service, golang, go, bigcache]
 ---

 Recently our team has been tasked to write a very fast cache service.
-The task was pretty clear but it can be solved in many ways and in many programming languages.
+The task was pretty clear but there was a possibility to solve it in many ways and in many programming languages.
 Finally we have decided to implement the service in [Go](https://golang.org/).
 We described how we did it and what values come from that.

 ## Table of contents: